DeepLabCut/DeepLabCut-Workshop-Materials/DLCcourse.md

    - **Slides:** [Overview of creating training and test data, and training networks](https://github.com/DeepLabCut/DeepLabCut-Workshop-Materials/blob/master/part2-network.pdf)
    - **READ ME PLEASE:** [What are convolutional neural networks?](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53)

-   - **READ ME PLEASE:** Here is a new paper from us describing challenges in robust pose estimation, why PRE-TRAINING really matters - which was our major scientific contribution to low-data input pose-estimation - and it describes new networks that are availble to you.
+   - **READ ME PLEASE:** Here is a new paper from us describing challenges in robust pose estimation, why PRE-TRAINING really matters - which was our major scientific contribution to low-data input pose-estimation - and it describes new networks that are available to you.
 [Pretraining boosts out-of-domain robustness for pose estimation](https://paperswithcode.com/paper/pretraining-boosts-out-of-domain-robustness)

        - **MORE DETAILS:** ImageNet: check out the original paper and dataset: http://www.image-net.org/ (link to [ppt from Dr. Fei-Fei Li](http://www.image-net.org/papers/ImageNet_2010.ppt))